 - Bed bug pheromones.
 The scent of bed bugs can be described as a moist, dirty towel.

 When Bed Bugs Are Discovered

 Don't take matters into your own hands.
 Exterminating bed bugs requires an understanding of the habits and habitats of bed bugs.
 Professionals follow strict pest control methods to ensure the complete eradication of all bed bugs in a structure and follow safety protocols to make sure it is done right.

-The QualityPro certified team at Parkway Pest Services uses K-9 bed bug inspectors to zero in on hiding bugs, encasements to isolate bugs and prevent the spread, conventional and steam treatments to destroy all infesting insects, and follow up inspections to make sure no bugs remain.
-We also provide routine monitoring service for home and business owners who want to catch and arrest infestations before they can grow into a problem.
+The QualityPro certified team at Parkway Pest Services uses K-9 bed bug inspectors to zero in on hiding bugs, encasements to isolate bugs and prevent the spread, conventional and steam treatments to destroy all infesting insects and follow up inspections to make sure no bugs remain.
+We also provide routine monitoring services for home and business owners who want to catch and arrest infestations before growing into a problem.

 For additional information about how the team at Parkway Pest Services stays on the cutting edge of bed bug prevention, drop us a line.
 We look forward to serving you with industry-leading bed bug control options.